zakaria1193/zfa_nvim/README.md

 Language Server Protocol support for C/C++, Python, and Lua.
 Very good for real time code linting/analysis and completion.

+I use `trouble.nvim` to show the diagnostics in a nice way.

 #### C/C++
 Uses Clangd as LSP server.

-Uses clang-tidy for code linting.
+Uses `clang-tidy` for code linting.
 As long as you have .clang-tidy config file in your project root, it will be used.
 Can check many things, such as if you C++ is modern enough ;)

+- [ ] TODO: Add clang-format support

 #### Python
 Uses Pyright as LSP server.